Gualala - Little Pacific Coast Village

 Gualala Point Regional Park, with its vast expanse of white sandy beach and dunes, allows you an opportunity to stroll beside the river as it travels seaward.
 As you walk you can construct driftwood castles, run up and down sand dunes, hunt for sea glass, collect shells, try your hand at fishing (depending on the season), enjoy the views, or just sit and daydream.

 You might also enjoy walking up-river to the freshwater marsh (or beyond to the redwood grove populated by bristling sword ferns and rhododendrons).

 Gualala also offers a vibrant art scene.
 The region is thick with talented artists of all types — painters, sculptors, musicians, dancers, photographers, and writers.
 Many have left cities to pursue artistic careers in an environment they consider to be far more amenable to creativity.

-A good place to learn about the art scene here is the Gualala Arts Center (46501 Old State Highway, Gualala, 707-884-1138).
+A good place to learn about the art scene here is the Gualala Arts Center.
 It always has an art exhibit going on (usually free), and hosts frequent, genre-crossing musical performances.

 As you'd expect, the Gualala area offers plenty of great dining, from venues with elegant surroundings and imaginative cuisine to simple grills and eat-hearty chowder houses.

-And be sure to try locally-produced wines from family-owned Annapolis Winery (26055 Soda Springs Road, Annapolis, 707-886-5460) while you’re here, or visit the winery itself.
-It’s tucked away off a remote road about three miles from the ocean, and resembles a real-life Thomas Kincaid cottage.
+And be sure to try locally-produced wines from family-owned Annapolis Winery while you're here, or visit the winery itself.
+It's tucked away off a remote road about three miles from the ocean, and resembles a real-life Thomas Kincaid cottage.